Equipartition theorem: Internal energy and heat capacity

-The internal energy of a gas is the sum of the molecules’ translational energy , rotational energy , vibrational energy , electronic transition energy , intermolecular forces of interaction and rest-mass energy of electrons and nuclei :
+The internal energy of a gas is the sum of the gas molecules’ translational energy , rotational energy , vibrational energy , electronic transition energy , intermolecular forces of interaction , and rest-mass energy of electrons and nuclei :

-is constant for any gas, while is constant at and if no chemical reaction takes place.
+is constant for any gas, while is constant at if no chemical reaction takes place.
 For an ideal gas, is zero, leaving the internal energy of an ideal gas as:

 , and are given by , and , which are functions of temperature only (see table in previous article).
 Furthermore, vibrational modes are active only at relatively high temperatures.
-So if temperatures are not too high (e.g. at room temperature), and the internal energy of a gas is
+So if temperatures are not too high (e.g., at room temperature), and the internal energy of a gas is

 Therefore,